-Rabbi Joshua Garroway, Ph.D., serves as Associate Professor of Early Christianity and the Second Commonwealth.
+Rabbi Joshua Garroway, Ph.D., serves as the Sol and Arlene Bronstein Professor of Judaeo-Christian Studies and Professor of Early Christianity and Second Commonwealth at HUC-JIR in Los Angeles, California.

 Dr. Garroway is a native of Rochester, New York.
 He currently lives in Pasadena, California, with his wife, Kristine Henriksen Garroway, and their three young boys.